flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 I do not believe that any of you are inherently "good" or "bad" at math or computers.
 I believe we all need practice, and we all can contribute.
 There is no evidence that people from a particular gender, race, culture, or ethnicity are innately better than others at the things I will ask you to do in this class.
 You can all do equally well, no matter your identity.

 #### From the CU Boulder Provost's Disability Task Force:
 If you qualify for accommodations because of a disability, please submit to your professor a letter from [Disability Services](http://www.colorado.edu/disabilityservices/) in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities.
-Contact Disability Services at 303-492-8671 or by email at [dsinfo@colorado.edu](mailto:dsinfo@colorado.edu).
+Contact Disability Services at 303-492-8671 or by email at <dsinfo@colorado.edu>.
 If you have a temporary medical condition or injury, see the [temporary injuries guidelines](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) at the Disability Services website and discuss your needs with your professor.

 #### Religious Observances
 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
 In this class, I ask that you make me aware of any needs for accomodations and/or alternative arrangements as soon as possible.
 The more advance notice you give me, the better the options I will have to offer you.